Understanding Coaxial Cable: A Comprehensive Guide

 • Internet: Carries internet signals, often via RG-6 cable.

-• CCTV: Used in Closed Circuit Television (CCTV) systems, RG-59 and RG-6 cables suit the job.
+• CCTV: Used in Closed Circuit Television (CCTV) systems, RG-59 and RG-6 cables are well-suited for the job.

-• Video: RG-6 is a medium for video transmission, used in digital signals, and RG-59 is suitable for lossless analog video transmissions.
+• Video: RG-6 is a medium for digital video transmission, while RG-59 is suitable for lossless analog video transmission.

 • HDTV: High Definition Television (HDTV).
 It uses an RG-11 coaxial cable for higher signal transmission.